o3de/o3de-multiplayersample/MPSGameLift/Documentation/GameLift.md

 ```

 Once started, the client should show a text area where the session information needs to be pasted into.
 You may need to press `~` on your keyboard to open the console and release the cursor from being bound to the client window.
-It is recommended to prepare this json object in advance as the `PlayerSessionId` generated in the next step is only valid for 60 seconds.
+It is recommended to prepare this JSON object in advance as the `PlayerSessionId` generated in the next step is only valid for 60 seconds.

 ```json
 { "GameSessionId": "<GameSessionId>", "PlayerId": "PlayerId", "PlayerSessionId": "<PlayerSessionId>" }